malkaguillot/malkaguillot.github.io/_pages/research.md

 Reports and policy briefs
 ------

+- *Inequality in France: 1968–2022* with Antoine Bozio, Lukas Puschnig and Maxime Tô, Report in the context of the Institute for fiscal studies Deaton Review, 2023.

 - *Reforming French housing benefits*, with Antoine Bozio, Gabrielle Fack, Julien Grenet, Marion Monnet and Lucile Romanello, Rapport IPP 10, 2015.